Helping you grow closer to God

 And if you don’t respond to the truth even the light you have gets taken away.
 It’s not a performance orientation and, boy, this is, you are looking at one performance oriented, driven, former workaholic, blech.

 I know of what I speak, unfortunately.
-And I just have to tell you one of the most glorious, I’m making progress, one of the most glorious things that happens in your life is when you begin to believe that you’re free, that you’re needed, and you’re worthy apart from your performance.
+I’m making progress, one of the most glorious things that happens in your life is when you begin to believe that you’re free, that you’re needed, and you’re worthy apart from your performance.
 You know what it does?
 It frees you to receive love but it frees you to love people.

 Paul was enamored with God’s grace.
 He was overwhelmed.
 In fact, if you really want to be humble, you catch glimpses of the overwhelming, unconditional, unmerited grace and favor of God.
 What you say is, “I am worthy but I feel so unworthy but You declared that I am, therefore I receive it.”